nolauren/teaching/1960samerica.md

 Watch LBJ War On Poverty Address to Congress: https://www.youtube.com/watch?v=gMKD5l1oRzs

 March 6: Spring Break

 March 8: Spring Break

-March 13: Harrington: The Other America Excerpt and Life Magazine "Valley of Poverty"
+March 13:  Group 4 Presentation.
+Harrington, *The Other America* Excerpt and Life Magazine "Valley of Poverty".

-March 15:  Harvest of Shame (1960) and "In Confronting Poverty, 'Harvest Of Shame' Reaped Praise And Criticism" NPR - Listen at http://www.npr.org/2014/05/31/317364146/in-confronting-poverty-harvest-of-shame-reaped-praise-and-criticism
+March 15:  Group 5 Presentation.
+Watch Harvest of Shame (1960) and "In Confronting Poverty, 'Harvest Of Shame' Reaped Praise And Criticism" NPR - Listen at http://www.npr.org/2014/05/31/317364146/in-confronting-poverty-harvest-of-shame-reaped-praise-and-criticism

-March 20: * America Divided -  Ch 10
+March 20: *America Divided* - Ch 10 ||  Second Paper Workshop

-March 22: Final Paper Workshop
-In class workshop: Come to class prepared to discuss the magazine you will be mapping and an outline for your final paper.
+In class workshop: Come to class prepared to discuss the film segment you will be anayzing and a thesis statement.
+Pick one of the following films to analyze: Primary, [Black Panther] (https://search.alexanderstreet.com/view/work/1857868A),  [A Time For Burning](https://archive.org/details/atimeforburning), [Christmas in Appalachia](https://archive.org/details/ChristmasInAppalachia1965)

 ## New Left

-March 27: *America Divided* Ch 8 and 9 ||
+March 22: *America Divided* Ch 8 and 9 ||
 "The Port Huron Statement."
 Students for a Democratic Society (SDS).
 In class we will analyze: SDS and the Port Huron Statement

-March 29: Columbia Student Take-Over
+March 27: Watch Columbia Student Take-Over
 [Columbia University student strike](https://search.alexanderstreet.com/view/work/1787305)

+March 29:  Final Paper Workshop: Discuss the magazine you will be mapping and an outline for your final paper.

 April 3: University of Richmond Archives - 1960s Student Yearbooks and Literary Magazine

 April 5: *America Divided* - Ch 12 ||  Democractic National Convention 1968
 [Ameirca Against Itself](http://richmond.kanopystreaming.com/video/america-against-itself)

-April 10:  Music
-"Rock and Roll is a Weapon of Cultural Revolution."
+April 10:  Music - "Rock and Roll is a Weapon of Cultural Revolution."
 Jon Sinclair.
-Excerpt from Woodstock.
-"Ball of Confusion."
+Excerpt from Woodstock. || Listen to "Ball of Confusion."
 The Temptations.

+April 12:
-April 12: David Farber. *The Sixities*.
+David Farber. *The Sixities*.
 "The Silent Majority and Talk about Revolution."
 (291-316) || *America Divided* - Ch 11

 ## Final Project